a-tuyen/DropTask/planning/readme.md

 ## Categories
 1. To eat
-2.TO watch
+2. TO watch
-3.TO read
+3. TO read
-4.To buy
+4. To buy

 ## API's